koibots8230/Newbie-Orientation/exercises/DataStructures.md

 ```java
 int[][] arrays = { array1, array2, array3, array4, array5 };
 ```
-this creates a array called array containing 5 arrays.
-The curly braces are another way of defining arrays, we don't need a number for the length because we have shown in the braces that there qill be 5 elements
+This creates a array called array containing 5 arrays.
+The curly braces are another way of defining arrays, we don't need a number for the length because we have shown in the braces that there will be 5 elements

+Commit & Push your changes

 ### Dynamic arrays